Hank Mobley: 1949–1956: Early career and Jazz Messengers years

-1956-1970: Blue Note years
+1956–1970: Blue Note years

 Mobley recorded steadily during the second half of the 1950s for Blue Note records, a series of albums which featured him with Lee Morgan, Donald Byrd, Art Farmer, Kenny Dorham, Jackie McLean, Pepper Adams, Milt Jackson, Sonny Clark, Bobby Timmons, Herbie Hancock, Wynton Kelly, Paul Chambers, and Philly Joe Jones, among others.
 Mobley's former Messengers rhythm section of Silver, Watkins, and Blakey backed him on Hank Mobley and His All Stars and Hank Mobley Quintet.

 In 1958, Mobley was a sideman on Max Roach's album The Max Roach 4 Plays Charlie Parker, playing on three tracks.
 Dorham, saxophone player George Coleman, and bassists George Morrow and Nelson Boyd also recorded on the album, which consisted entirely of Parker compositions.
-In March of 1959, Mobley rejoined the Jazz Messengers.
+In March 1959, Mobley rejoined the Jazz Messengers.
 With this edition of The Jazz Messengers, he recorded At the Jazz Corner of the World and the studio album first released in 2020 as Just Coolin.
 During this same period, Mobley and Blakey appeared together on a Sonny Clark recording session that was first released in 1979 as My Conception.
 Mobley was with the Jazz Messengers during the Newport Jazz Festival that summer, but soon after left the band and was replaced by Wayne Shorter.

 During the 1960s, he worked chiefly as a leader, and continued to record for Blue Note Records until 1970.
 Notable records from this period include Soul Station (1960), generally considered to be his finest recording, and Roll Call (1960).
 Both of these albums featured Blakey on drums, and they were the final recordings Mobley made with the drummer.
 In a 2020 review of Soul Station, The Recording Academy's Grammy Awards website called the album Mobley's "most rewarding listen despite not breaking the mold."
 Grammy has also referred to the album as "effortlessly elegant."
-The Guardian gave Mobley's four "classic" albums (Peckin’ Time, Soul Station, Roll Call and Workout) five stars noting that "[f]or once, the word 'classic' is justified."
+The Guardian gave Mobley's four "classic" albums (Peckin' Time, Soul Station, Roll Call and Workout) five stars noting that "[f]or once, the word 'classic' is justified."
 The article referred to his "infinite subtlety" and ability as "an ingenious composer" as justification for this rating.